-- In addition to social distancing, wearing a mask or face covering in large gatherings is strongly recommended by the State Health Officer.
+- In addition to social distancing, wearing a mask or face covering in public places is strongly recommended by the State Health Officer.

 - Wash hands frequently and thoroughly with soap and water, or use hand sanitizer if soap and water are not available.
 Look for sanitizers with at least 60 percent alcohol.
 Warning: Avoid hand sanitizers containing methanol »

 - If ill, do not attend any public event and call your physician or healthcare provider if needed.

 Workplaces should be mindful of providing strong hygiene support and facilitating social distancing for the safety of their employees and patrons.
 Employees who are sick should stay at home, and employees should be checked daily for COVID-19 symptoms.

 - All retail businesses, restaurants and bars must limit the number of customers to no greater than 50% capacity.

 - Employees must wear masks or face coverings when in contact with the public.